2021-22 Annual Operating Fund Campaign

 Your pledges pay for our ongoing expenses: the wonderful services, music, religious education, young adult programs, and our many, many social justice projects.
 Pledges pay the salaries of the ministers and staff and for the operation and maintenance of our sanctuary and center.
 A detailed budget for 2021-22 will be available later this Spring.

 CAN I PLEDGE TO A SPECIFIC PROGRAM OR FUND INSTEAD OF TO THE OPERATING FUND?

 The Annual Operating Fund drive is the best place to make your donation to UUSF.
 Pledges go toward the general operating budget and provide essential funds to keep our doors open.

 Financial hardship should never be an obstacle to membership.
 Through good times and bad, we are all in this together.
 If you make a pledge but later find yourself unable to meet the obligation, please contact our minister.

 CAN PLATE OFFERINGS BE MADE INSTEAD OF PLEDGING?

-While Sunday plate collections and other donations throughout the year are welcome and needed, we count the Annual Operating Fund drive to raise 40% of our overall budget.
-The AOF is our largest income source.
-We share plate donations with social justice organizations, and funds retained by UUSF represent at most 2% of our annual income.
+While Sunday plate collections and other donations throughout the year are welcome and needed, the Annual Operating Fund Drive is our largest income source and is required to create and fund our operating budget.
+We sometimes share plate donations with social justice organizations; the funds retained by UUSF represent at most 2% of our annual income.
 Plate offerings cannot take the place of pledging.